JT-tanui/CM---Charge-Monitor/README.md

 # Battery Notifier
+## Description

-Battery Notifier is a Windows application that monitors your laptop's battery level and notifies you when it reaches a specified threshold.
-The application runs in the system tray and provides customizable notifications.
+Battery Notifier is a lightweight Windows application designed to help you manage your laptop's battery life more effectively.
+By monitoring the battery percentage and power status, the application provides timely notifications when your battery reaches a user-defined threshold.
+This helps prevent overcharging and extends the overall lifespan of your battery.

-## Features
+The application runs quietly in the system tray, ensuring it doesn't interfere with your workflow.
+You can customize the battery threshold and notification settings to suit your needs.
+Additionally, Battery Notifier supports custom notification sounds, allowing you to choose an alert that best grabs your attention.

+Key features include:
-- Monitors battery percentage and power status
+- Real-time battery monitoring
 - Customizable battery threshold for notifications
-- Plays a custom sound when the battery threshold is reached
+- Custom notification sounds
-- Runs in the system tray
+- System tray integration for minimal disruption
-- Toggle notifications on/off
-- Context menu for easy access to settings and exit options
+- Easy-to-use interface with settings accessible via a context menu

+Battery Notifier is built using .NET 8 and leverages the NAudio library for audio playback, ensuring a smooth and reliable user experience.

 ## Installation